sweing/TOTP-QR-Gen/post.md

 ### The Inspiration and the Problem

-The core idea behind the project is to create a device that can prove its location and unique presence.
+The core idea behind the project is to create a unique device that can prove location and presence.
 I wanted something that could generate time-based one-time passwords (TOTP) and display them as QR codes, which could then be verified.
 While researching, I stumbled upon a company called [Skiply](https://www.skiply.eu/en/ubiqod-key-2/) that builds devices displaying time-based QR codes.
 This inspired me to build my own open-source version of it.

 ---